ast-grep/ast-grep.github.io/website/guide/quick-start.md

 :::

 :::tip Pro Tip
-Pattern must be quoted by single quote `'` to prevent shell from interpreting `$` sign.
+The pattern must be quoted by single quote `'` to prevent shell from interpreting `$` sign.
 `ast-grep -p '$PROP && $PROP()'` is okay.

-But `ast-grep -p "$PROP && $PROP()"` will be interpreted as `ast-grep -p " && ()"` after shell expansion.
+With double quotes `ast-grep -p "$PROP && $PROP()"` the command would be interpreted as `ast-grep -p " && ()"` after shell expansion.
 :::

 ## Rewrite

 Cool?
-Now we can use this pattern to refactor TypeScript source!
+Now we can use this pattern to refactor the TypeScript source!

 ```shell
 # pattern and language argument support short form